We are helping Oakville pollinators. You can too!

 How Can I Get Involved?

-Volunteers are always needed to check up on the Glen Abbey Pollinator Garden throughout the season.
+Volunteers are always needed to check up on the Glen Abbey Pollinator Garden and Butterfly Wing Garden throughout the summer.

 Contact firstname.lastname@example.org to get involved as a Pollinator Garden Steward!